cs50nestm/cs50labs/datatypes/README.md

 ## What is a Data Type?

-A data type, in programming, is a classification that **specifies which type of value a variable can hold**.
+A **data type**, in programming, is a classification that specifies which type of value a variable can hold.
 A `string` can hold only textual data, while an `int` can only hold a whole number.

 Some of the data types we'll use in CS50 are native data types, meaning they are built into the C language, and others are made available in the CS50 Library, which we can use by typing: